-It's easy to find your public address.
-Before you can connect Cardano to Koinly you'll need to find your Cardano public address from all the wallets you use for ADA.
+Before you can connect Cardano to Koinly you'll need to find your Cardano extended key from all the wallets you use for ADA.
 Koinly supports all the top Cardano wallets!
 Popular ADA wallets include:

 Don't see your wallet?
 You'll find easy to follow steps on how to get your Cardano public address from hundreds of wallets here.

 Don't forget, in order for Koinly to calculate your crypto taxes correctly you’ll need to add your public address from every wallet you use for Cardano.
 As well as this, it's your extended key that you'll need to enter into Koinly.
 Most Cardano wallets provide this, but if not you can always import your Cardano transaction data by uploading a CSV file instead.